geclos/homepage/content/blog/evolutionary_fomo.md

 for the approval of the same peer group.

 FOMO is the other side of the competition coin: No competition, no FOMO.

-## Do women feel the same FOMO than men?
-My sense is they don't.
-In other social species females compete to get males, whereas males compete to get to the top of the group... in order to get females.
-That crucial middle step is the one that makes males compete in more dimensions than females.

-I have the sense some of this also happens in humans, albeit with all the exceptions and many more nuances that our big brains entail.